ultraleap/TouchFreeWebTooling/api/touchfree.api.md

 // src/TouchFree.ts:86:7 - (ae-incompatible-release-tags) The symbol "UnregisterAnalyticEvents" is marked as @public, but its signature references "AnalyticEventKey" which is marked as @internal
 // src/TouchFree.ts:189:8 - (ae-forgotten-export) The symbol "StopAnalyticsSessionOptions" needs to be exported by the entry point index.d.ts
 // src/TouchFree.ts:376:15 - (ae-incompatible-release-tags) The symbol "RegisterAnalyticEvents" is marked as @public, but its signature references "AnalyticEventKey" which is marked as @internal
-// src/Tracking/index.ts:16:90 - (ae-forgotten-export) The symbol "TrackingManager" needs to be exported by the entry point index.d.ts
-// src/Tracking/index.ts:16:90 - (ae-forgotten-export) The symbol "TrackingTypes" needs to be exported by the entry point index.d.ts

 ```